lukso-network/LIPs/LSPs/LSP-22-TransferRestriction.md

 ### LSP22 Setup

-A reference implementation of the full contract will be provided upon further development of the proposal.
+A reference implementation of the full contract will be provided upon further proposal development.

 ### EIP-712 Structure